ChaoticByte/lurch-dl/README.md

                             IP address might get banned from the servers.
                             default: 10.0
-         [--json]           Provide all terminal output in json format
+         [--json]           Provide all terminal output in json format [--json-data]      Print video data to stdout in json format implies --json, supersedes --output
+                            disarms --continue and --overwrite
 ```

+The json interface (`--json` and `--json-data`) is documented [-> here](./docs/README.md).

 ### Windows